Tumours of the salivary glands

 There are a few different tumours in this area.
 Benign and malignant tumours are equally common.

 The most common benign salivary gland tumour is pleomorphic adenoma.
-The most frequent malignant tumour in children and adolescents is the so-called mucoepidermoid carcinoma, followed by acinic cell carcinoma.
-These tumours behave less aggressively than other cancers mostly occurring in adults.
+The most frequent malignant tumour in children and adolescents is the so-called mucoepidermoid carcinoma, followed by acinar cell carcinoma.
+These tumours behave less aggressively than other carcinomas mostly occurring in adults.
 This means that they grow more slowly and spread less frequently into the lymph nodes or other organs (metastasis).

 Cause: how does a tumour of the salivary glands develop?